Signed in as:

 Maggie Denise Lewis, Jayne Turner, Morgan Duncan, Ronald King, Larry Hull, J'Nandi Lee, & Beverly "Miss Chocolate" White.

-Steve Lang Lee, Darrell Evans, Erika Jones, Marty Pree, Edwin Brown III, Rocheny Princien, & Christopher Pree.
+Steve Lang Lee, Darrell Evans, Taryn Murphy, Marty Pree, Edwin Brown III, Rocheny Princien, & Christopher Pree.

 A Video Tribute